mlthayer/protein-phylogeny-in-R/README.md

-The worksflow provides code for unaligned protein FASTA, performs an alignment, writes an aligned FASTA, then builds a maximum-likelihood tree and saves PNG/PDF/Newick outputs

 Workflow A: Protein phylogeny in R (generic template)

 This repository is a reusable template to build a protein phylogenetic tree in R